The Brasselet-Sch\"urmann-Yokura conjecture on $L$-classes of singular varieties: Proof of Theorem

 with differential induced from $d'_1$.

-Define $d_j:=\dim(\Sigma_j)$.
-Proceed in the same way with all the direct summands $0\to P[-l]\to P[-(l+1)]\to 0$ appearing in all the exact sequences (\ref{eq:shortexact}) for any $\Sigma_j\neq Y$ not of dimension $0$ and any $q$.
+Set $d_j:=\dim \Sigma_j$.
+We proceed in the same way with all the direct summands $0\to P[-l]\to P[-(l+1)]\to 0$ appearing in all the exact sequences (\ref{eq:complexperverse}) for any $\Sigma_j\neq X$ not of dimension $0$ and any $q$.
 Taking into account the splitting~(\ref{eq:splitting0}), from the exact sequence~(\ref{eq:shortexactglobal}), we obtain an exact sequence of the form

-The group $H^b(Y,(E(K)_1^{p,q})_{\Sigma_j})[-q]$ vanishes unless $q=b$, because $(E(K)_1^{p,q})_{\Sigma_j}$ has $0$-dimensional support, so the sequence becomes
+The group $H^b(X,(E(K)_1^{p,q})_{\Sigma_j})[-q]$ vanishes unless $q=b$, because $(E(K)_1^{p,q})_{\Sigma_j}$ has $0$-dimensional support, so the sequence becomes

-Using that the morphism $d'_1(p,b,j_1,j_2,q_1,q_1)$ vanishes if $j_1\neq j_2$, we obtain that this sequence is the direct sum over the set of $0$-dimensional supports (for fixed $q$) of the sequences (\ref{eq:shortexact}). \endproof
+Using that the morphism $d'_1(p,b,j_1,j_2,q_1,q_1)$ vanishes if $j_1\neq j_2$, we obtain that this sequence is the direct sum over the set of $0$-dimensional supports (for fixed $q$) of the sequences (\ref{eq:complexperverse}).

-\begin{lem} Any generic hyperplane section of a rational homology manifold $Y$ is a rational homology manifold. \end{lem} \proof Choose a Whitney stratification of $Y$.
-A generic hyperplane $H$ does not meet the $0$ dimensional stratum, and so for any point $y\in Y\cap H$ there exists a neighborhood $U$ of $y$ in $Y$ such that $U=(U\cap H)\times D$, where $D$ is a disk.
-The proof follows now from easy homological considerations. \endproof